section-engineering-education/engineering-education/articles/deploying-nodejs-web-app/index.md

 Try restarting your droplet by typing reboot and after a few minutes, go to `yourdomain.com`.
 Your web app should be up and running like normal.

 Congratulations, you've just deployed your first Node.js web app.
 If you're looking to do more, why not try creating more web apps by utilising different APIs like Spotify or Unsplash?

+Never worked with an API before?
+Check out my [guide to using the Goodreads API to develop a Node.js web app](/engineering-education/simple-guide-to-using-apis-nodejs).